loopingz/webda.io/README.md

 The twin brother of the FileBinary, to enable you to do the same thing but in the cloud.

-## RouteHelpers

-The RouteHelpers are quick utils to test features but are not the best way to build a full application.
-When you define a manual API Resource, you have the choice between four kinds,

-#### File

-Specify the javascript file, you want to execute and here you go

-#### Inline

-If you have a small piece of Javascript and don't want to bother creating a file

-#### Lambda

-You can call a Lambda function directly from here, whereever you decide to host your server, on-site or in the cloud

-#### String

-For demo purpose, mainly as it is only static content served

 ## Moddas

 A Modda is a module defined and available publicly via Webda Marketplace, it allows you to define service that you can reuse in others projects and also use the one offer to you by the community.